Best Dog Crates for Anxiety 2026: 5 Escape-Proof Picks

 • Assembly required

-Week 2: Short door-closed sessions.
-Once your dog voluntarily enters the crate, close the door for 5-10 seconds while feeding treats through the wire.
-Open before any signs of distress.
-Gradually increase to 1-2 minutes.
-Stay in the room.
+Close the door for 5-10 seconds while feeding treats through the wire.
+Open before any signs of distress (panting, whining, pawing at the door).
+Gradually increase to 1-2 minutes over several days.
+Stay in the room and remain calm — your anxiety transfers to your dog.

 • Never force a dog into the crate